fredmol/CGELabs/README.md

 ## Usage Guide
 1. Launch CGELabs from the applications menu.
 2. Choose the desired workflow.
 3. Input all required parameters.
 This typically includes a unique experiment name and the selection of a .fastq file for analysis.
 All the analytical tools take a single .fastq file per analysis.
 If you have fresh Oxford Nanopore Sequencing output which is comprised on many, smaller files, these files can be merged using the in-app merge function.
+All output results will be located in /var/lib/cge/results/<experiment_name>.
 4. Initiate the experiment and monitor the real-time output in the integrated terminal window.
 Upon completion, the results will be accessible through the app's results page.

 ## Development Setup